NOV

 NOV Fundamental Analysis

-Revenue growth has been inconsistent, with the most recent quarterly revenue of $2.277 billion representing a year-over-year decline of 1.34%.
-The multi-quarter trend shows volatility, with revenue dipping from $2.308 billion in Q4 2024 to $2.277 billion in Q4 2025, indicating potential stagnation or a slight contraction in the top line amidst a challenging operating environment.
-Profitability is highly cyclical and currently under pressure, as evidenced by a net loss of $78 million in Q4 2025, contrasting with a net income of $160 million in the year-ago quarter.
-The gross margin of 20.29% in the latest quarter is stable but has compressed from 21.36% a year prior, reflecting ongoing cost pressures or competitive dynamics within the oilfield services sector.
-The balance sheet and cash flow position remain a relative strength, with a solid current ratio of 2.42 and a manageable debt-to-equity ratio of 0.37.
-Most notably, the company generated robust free cash flow of $876 million over the trailing twelve months, providing ample liquidity to fund operations, the recently increased dividend, and share repurchases, as evidenced by $85 million in stock buybacks in the latest quarter.
+Revenue growth has been inconsistent, with the most recent quarterly revenue of $2.277 billion representing a slight year-over-year decline of 1.34%.
+The multi-quarter trend shows volatility: revenue grew from $2.103 billion in Q1 2025 to $2.277 billion in Q4 2025, but this Q4 figure is below the $2.308 billion reported in Q4 2024, indicating a plateau or slight contraction in the top line that challenges the growth narrative.
+Profitability is highly variable, with the company swinging to a net loss of $78 million (EPS of -$0.21) in Q4 2025 from a net income of $108 million (EPS of $0.29) in Q2 2025.
+The gross margin of 20.29% in Q4 is stable relative to recent quarters but down from the 26.62% peak in Q2 2024, indicating some margin compression, while the operating margin of 6.45% (from valuation data) reflects ongoing pressure on profitability.
+The balance sheet and cash flow position appear solid, with a strong current ratio of 2.42 and a manageable debt-to-equity ratio of 0.37.
+The company generated robust free cash flow of $876 million over the trailing twelve months, providing ample liquidity for the dividend increase and share repurchases, as evidenced by the $85 million in stock repurchased in Q4 2025.
+Return on equity is a modest 2.31%, indicating limited efficiency in generating profits from shareholder equity, which is consistent with the cyclical and competitive nature of the oilfield services industry.

 Quarterly Revenue